painedpineapple/mood-friend/docs/SYSTEM_ARCHITECTURE.md

 - `initialize_reward`: Sets up a reward account or Program Derived Address (PDA) for a user.
 - `calculate_reward`: Computes the reward amount based on the user's activity and streaks.
 - `claim_reward`: Allows users to claim their earned rewards.
-- `burn_mood_token`: Destroys MOOD tokens to remove them from circulation after they are used for payments.
+- `burn_mood_token`: Destroys MOODI tokens to remove them from circulation after they are used for payments.

 ### Life Metric Management Program